It seems every family has that "cool" uncle. You know, the one that introduced a teenaged you to Playboy Magazine.

 Well, it's time to finally pay him back for his years of wisdom and introduce him to a place you'll both dig.

 The Foundation Room inside Mandalay Bay looks like a classic lounge where you might see a group of wise old men smoking cigars and sipping on cognac.
-But the resonating sounds of electronic and hip-hop music, combined with the sight of sexy go-go dancers clearly take Foundation Room beyond your average speakeasy.
+But the resonating sounds of house and hip-hop music, combined with the sight of sexy go-go dancers clearly take Foundation Room beyond your average speakeasy.

 Foundation Room doesn't try to woo you with elaborate décor.
 You won't find fire-breathing dragon statues, aerial shows or rows of plush leather seating.
 The ceiling is made up of tiles that look like they're straight out of a foreign country.
 Actually, they are and you'll also find handmade rugs, upholstered wood furniture and artifacts that were brought in from exotic places like Tibet and India without going over the top.